fahmidur/systools/README.md

 This is a simple script, it greps all the undefined references and sticks them into a Set.
 At the end you get a summary of all the undefined references.

-**Use Case**: You're trying to compile some large project and you do not really understand what the dependencies.
+**Use Case**: You're trying to compile some large project and you do not really understand what the dependencies are.
 You can't find the documentation.
 You run make, you see a giant wall of undefined references.
 Something is missing, but its hard to see exactly what.
 You simply pipe the output to this script, and you see that it's mostly openssl functions that are undefined, you link openssl, and now things are working.

 ## sfind